 Nottinghamshire County Council charges for the pre-application service it provides.
 The fee for this service depends on the scale of the development and is set out in the link below.
-Some advice like confirmation as to whether planning permission is required will continue to be provided free of charge.
+Some advice, such as confirmation as to whether planning permission is required, will continue to be provided free of charge.
 Fee levels were approved by at Planning and Rights of Way Committee on 27th July 2021 and will be subject to an annual increase.

 To make a payment for pre-application advice please visit our 'Pay a Planning Fee' page.

 - a location plan identifying the site and means of access (1:1250 or 1:2500)

-- a brief description of the site including details of site ownership, what is considered lawful use of the land/buildings and site topography (with photos where relevant)
+- a brief description of the site including details of site ownership, what is considered to be the lawful/permitted use of the land/buildings and site topography (with photos where relevant)

 - a full description of the proposal including a schedule of proposed use which should also include drawings or illustrative materials

 - for minerals and waste proposals, information about the rates of mineral extraction or waste inputs per annum and proposed timescales should be included